-- Enjoy Egypt Nile cruise packages which allows you to have a closer look at discovering the fabulous beauty of Egypt while enjoying the beautiful weather.
+- Enjoy Egypt Nile cruise packages: this allows you to have a closer look at discovering the fabulous beauty of Egypt while enjoying the beautiful weather.

-- Having a trip to Abu Simbel from Aswan that permits you visiting the two masterpieces of the Ancients that were built during the reign of Ramses II.
-Everything about these two statues is gorgeous starting from the paintings, the hand-carved pillars, carvings, and many other things that make Abu Simbel one of its kind.
+- Having a trip to Abu Simbel from Aswan: permits you to visit the two masterpieces of the Ancients that were built during the reign of Ramses II.
+Everything about these two statues is gorgeous starting from the paintings, the hand-carved pillars, carvings, and many other things that make Abu Simbel one of a kind.

-- A tour to the Monastery of St.Simeon: that was dedicated to the Coptic saint Abba Hendra.
+- A tour to the Monastery of St.Simeon: which was dedicated to the Coptic saint Abba Hendra.
 It was constructed in the 7th century.

 -Having a camel ride; that lets you be in the Ancient sites to enjoy the beautiful Nubian surroundings of the desert.

 - A Nile Felucca to Kitchener’s Island: is the home to the most spectacular gardens in the world.
 It’s considered to be Aswan’s second significant island that was given as a gift to king Kitchener for his efforts in the Sudan Campaign.